Do you want a personalised training plan that helps you achieve your goals?

 There are lots of ways to do this.
 And here are two examples:

-Progression Sessions – Start the at an easy pace and build speed up gradually throughout the entire session
+Progression Sessions – Start at an easy pace and build speed up gradually throughout the entire session

-Goal Pace Sessions – These sessions make you work at the level of your goal race pace for an extended period of time
+Goal Pace Sessions – These sessions make you work at the level of your goal race pace for an extended period of time (although not the whole session!)

 3) Stretching - Static VS Dynamic VS Yoga